ramsaylanier/WordExpress/README.md

 You should also read about [why I am doing this](https://medium.com/@verybadhello/wordpress-with-node-react-and-graphql-part-1-introduction-ee0fc491730e#.4e1pvhq67).

 ## Major update to project
-Inspired by [this project](https://github.com/vesparny/react-kickstart) and the evolving of [react-transform](https://github.com/gaearon/react-transform-boilerplate) and [CSS Modules]((http://glenmaddern.com/articles/css-modules)), this project has gotten a major upgrade.
+Inspired by [this project](https://github.com/vesparny/react-kickstart) and the evolving of [react-transform](https://github.com/gaearon/react-transform-boilerplate) and [CSS Modules](http://glenmaddern.com/articles/css-modules), this project has gotten a major upgrade.

 ## Get Started
 Just run ```npm install``` and then ```npm start```

+## Connecting to a Wordpress Database
+You'll notice a [settings](https://github.com/ramsaylanier/WordpressExpress/tree/master/settings) folder, which contains JSON files for development and production.
+This is where your wordpress database settings, as well as a wordpress table prefix, and uploads directory.
+Change accordingly.

 ### React by default
 The project runs with React by default and hot replacement of changes to the modules.